-Crank bar, also known as bent up bar is very important for slab.
-It is also important for preparing bar bending schedule.
+Crank bar, also known as bent up bar is very important for slabs.
+It is also important for preparing a bar bending schedule.

 What Is Crank Bar?

 Different shape of cranks bar is provided in the slab and other structural members.
 Bars are bent near the supports normally at an angle of 45°.
 The angle bent may also be 30° in shallow beams where the (effective depth < 1.5 breadth).

 In the above image, you can see how the bent-up bars are provided in the slab.
 The slab is supported at two ends.

 The maximum tensile stress that is positive moments (sagging) acting in the middle of the slab and the maximum compressive stress that is negative moments (hogging) acting at both ends of the support.